-The program is modeled on the successful National Science Foundation Innovation Corps (I-Corps) program.
-The program is a joint effort by the FAMU-FSU College of Engineering, the Florida Institute for the Commercialization of Public Research, and Domi Station.
+The program is modeled on the successful National Science Foundation Innovation Corps (I- Corps) program. (http://www.nsf.gov/news/special_reports/i-corps/ ) The program will be led by the Entrepreneurs in Residence (EIRs) in the Florida Institute for the Commercialization of Public Research, FAMU-FSU College of Engineering, and staff of Domi Station.

-The program is intended for all FAMU researchers who have a technology idea they believe may have commercial potential.
-A team will be formed consisting of:
+The program is intended for all FAMU/FSU researchers who have a technology idea they believe may have commercial potential.
+A team will consist of:

-- Entrepreneurial Lead (usually a student or post-doc)
+- Entrepreneurial Lead (usually a graduate student or post-doc)

 - Principal Investigator (faculty member)

-Teams must apply to participate in the program and if accepted will receive a grant up to $3,000 from the Division of Research.
-The funding is awarded at the end of the program, and is granted based on class performance and participation.
-The program will be conducted over seven weeks based largely on Lean Startup methodology.
-A time commitment of 6-10 hours per week is required, consisting of a 2- hour class each week, getting out of the office to conduct customer interviews, constructing a business model canvas, and other assignments.
+Teams must apply to participate in the program and if accepted will receive a monetary grant after completing the program (up to $3,000 for FAMU teams and up to a $1,500 match from the FSU Office of Research to $1,500 department match for FSU teams).
+The funding is intended to help with the costs of travel to visit customers, prototypes or other direct costs of participation.
+A time commitment of 6-10 hours per week is required, consisting of a 2-hour class each week, getting out of the office to conduct customer interviews, constructing a business model canvas, and other activities.